vmleon/Oracle-WAF-Demo/README.md

 # Oracle WAF Demo

-Oracle Web Application Firewall is a cloud native offering to protect your HTTP traffic incoming to your infrastructure.
+Oracle Web Application Firewall is a cloud native offering to **protect your HTTP traffic** incoming to your infrastructure.

 Five reasons to have Oracle WAF protecting your system.

-1. They scale with your business.
+1. They **scale** with your business.
-2. They block attacks outside your perimeter.
+2. They block attacks **outside your perimeter**.
-3. They provide the best security for multicloud deployments.
+3. They provide the best security for **multicloud** deployments.
-4. Managed services ease your burden.
+4. **Managed services** ease your burden.
-5. They have low total cost of ownership.
+5. They have **low total cost of ownership**.

-Oracle Cloud Infrastructure WAF employs an intelligent DNS data-driven algorithm that determines the best global point of presence (POP) to serve a given user in real time.
+Oracle Cloud Infrastructure WAF employs an intelligent DNS data-driven algorithm that determines the best **global point of presence (POP)** to serve a given user in real time.
 As a result, users are routed around global network issues and potential latency while offering the best possible uptime and service levels.

 ## Introduction